exploRNN: Understanding Recurrent Neural Networks through Visual Exploration: Related Work

-As none of these visualization approaches is designed to help non-experts understand how RNNs function, with their unique concepts of memory and temporal dependence, we aim to fill this gap in the literature with \enn.
+As none of these visualization approaches is designed to help non-experts understand how RNNs function, with their unique concepts of memory and temporal dependence, our aim is to fill this gap in the literature with \enn.
+Additionally, we shed light on the usefulness of such interactive learning environments through our quantitative user study.
+We specifically examine the difference in learning outcomes across different learning hierarchies~\cite{bloom1956taxonomy}, the complexity of the learning experience by means of cognitive load~\cite{sweller2011cognitive}, and qualitative assessments such as motivation, perceived quality of content, and joy throughout the learning process.
+We hope that our findings in this area can be an indication for similar learning environments and motivate others to conduct similar experiments.